-Once we were informed of the issue, we immediately initiated an internal investigation.
-As a part of our investigation, in addition to demanding detailed information from Blackbaud about the nature and scope of the incident, we engaged outside experts experienced in handling these types of incidents to help determine the impact to our stakeholders and appropriately notify them.
+Upon learning of the issue, we commenced an immediate and thorough investigation.
+As part of our investigation, in addition to demanding detailed information from Blackbaud about the nature and scope of the incident, we engaged cybersecurity professionals experienced in handing these types of incidents.